Making Roadschooling Work for You

-Good choices for us are handwriting, vocabulary, math, and readers, but it varies depending on what needs to be done and how much time we will have on our hands.
-Sometimes I add the kids’ nature journals if we are going somewhere that we can hang out outside.
+Good choices for outings are handwriting, vocabulary, math, and readers, but it varies depending on what needs to be done and how much time you have on our hands.
+Sometimes, you can even add the kids’ nature journals if you are going somewhere where you can explore outside.

 How do you handle school days when you have to be out and about?